ivllnv/CPE313-Final-Project/Notebooks/README.md

 **3. Topic Modeling**

-File: [name ng file]
+File: `Topic Modeling.ipynb`

 Description:

-* Apply topic modeling algorithms such as Latent Dirichlet Allocation (LDA) and Non-Negative Matrix Factorization (NMF) to Yelp reviews.
+* Apply topic modeling algorithms such as Latent Dirichlet Allocation (LDA) and Latent Sentiment Analysis to cleaned and processed reviews.
-* [Add more info na lang]

 ## Notes
 * Ensure the dataset files are correctly placed in the appropriate directories as referenced in the notebooks.